 The Chubby Chernobyl has been a summer time staple fly in the western Rockies over the past several years.
 You can tie or buy this fly in a wide variety of colors and different foams, but a popular option is the yellow theme.
-Especially out west.
+Especially out west in the Rocky Mountains.

 Trout will rarely come up to the top in deeper water, because they can’t see the fly.
 Water is usually moving particles, dirt and sand around so a fly that’s 5-6 feet above their head will not be visible.
 Use a Copper John or a Pheasant Tail nymph in one of those situations.